How to Grow Cranberries

-Flowers are white to light pink, around 8 mm long with a bell-shaped crown.
-The fruits consist of coral red berries that are sour, tart and aromatic in flavor.
+Flowers are white to light pink, around 8 mm long, with a bell-shaped crown.
+The fruits consist of coral red berries that are sour, tart, and aromatic in flavor.

 Cranberries reproduce by underground shoots that develop underground and develop trailing branches above the ground.

-Cranberries can be watered using by surface sprinkler system or dripping system, which has several advantages.
-Dripping systems are buried under the surface of the raised beds in the direction of the rows, before planting.
+Cranberries can be watered using a surface sprinkler system or a dripping system, which has several advantages.
+Dripping systems are buried under the surface of the raised beds in the direction of the rows before planting.

-Cranberries like humid areas, cooler positions and acidic soil (pH 4.0 to 5.5).
-Cranberries are generally grown in areas with cold climates and in some regions thrive up to 1500 m above sea level.
+Cranberries like humid areas, cooler positions, and acidic soil (pH 4.0 to 5.5).
+Cranberries are generally grown in areas with cold climates and, in some regions, thrive up to 1500 m above sea level.

-Individual cranberries don't require much space, but can be picky about soil and growing conditions.
+Individual cranberries don't require much space but can be picky about soil and growing conditions.

-Instead of a raised bed, one can dig a small trench, for example 1x2m or 1.2x2.5m and fill it with proper soil.
-Some gardeners also add a plastic foil (with numerous holes) on the bottom of the raised bed and/or trench, to increase the moisture retention.
-This stimulates natural growing conditions of cranberries – wetlands and marshes.
+Instead of a raised bed, one can dig a small trench, for example, 1x2m or 1.2x2.5m, and fill it with proper soil.
+Some gardeners also add a plastic foil (with numerous holes) on the bottom of the raised bed and/or trench to increase moisture retention.
+This simulates the natural growing conditions of cranberries – wetlands and marshes.

 Cover topsoil with a humus layer to a thickness of about 2-3 cm (1 inch).
-Cranberries should be planted in spring or autumn, at a depth of 5 - 7 cm (2-3 inches), some 30 - 40 cm (12-16 inches) between plants in the row and 80 - 90 cm (up to a 3 feet) between rows and at 25 cm (10 inches) distance in the row, if the rows are 100 cm (3' 4") apart.
+Cranberries should be planted in spring or autumn at a depth of 5 - 7 cm (2-3 inches), some 30 - 40 cm (12-16 inches) between plants in the row, and 80 - 90 cm (up to 3 feet) between rows and at 25 cm (10 inches) distance in the row, if the rows are 100 cm (3' 4") apart.

 Cranberry plants in containers can be planted throughout the year, but the ideal time for planting is from March to May.

 After two years, it is necessary to eliminate huge numbers of branches and leave 4-5 new shoots for growth to be resumed.
-Old and dry branches are trimmed down entirely and those with low crop yield should be trimmed to about one quarter of the bush height.
+Old and dry branches are trimmed down entirely, and those with low crop yield should be trimmed to about one-quarter of the bush height.

 Every 4-5 years, sand is added in a thin layer on the soil, without digging it in – soil on the cranberry patch is layered, not mixed :)

 When ripe cranberry is dropped on the floor, it should bounce off the ground.
-This happens because the cranberry fruits have four air filled bubbles which also make them float.
+This happens because cranberry fruits have four air-filled bubbles, making them float.

 The fruits are picked when they are bright red or dark red color.
 If they're harvested too early, they may remain very bitter.
-However cranberries ripen to a dark red color after several weeks of storage.
+However, cranberries ripen to a dark red color after several weeks of storage.

 In home garden, cranberries are harvested manually or with a small rake suitable for various small berries (blueberries, for example).